kelsdoerksen/giga-connectivity/docs/index.md

 | *Figure 6 b).
 Panama ROC curve* |

 ### Guinea (GIN)
-&rarr; Total number of uniques schools: 791
+&rarr; Total number of uniques schools: 791 <br>
-&rarr; Number of schools in test set with connectivity: 107 &rarr; Number of schools in test set without connectivity: 131
+&rarr; Number of schools in test set with connectivity: 107 <br>
+&rarr; Number of schools in test set without connectivity: 131 <br>

 * The hard predictions were right 77.31% of the time
 * Average accuracy with 5-fold cross validation is: 71%